weesvisje/docs/docs/faq.md

 ## __General SDK__

-### How do Ditto enabled app sync without internet connectivity?
+### How do Ditto enabled apps sync without internet connectivity?

 There are 3 ways for Ditto enabled apps to sync without connectivity.